Why You Need To Make Amends & How it Helps for Effective Recovery

 1. Focus on your emotions

-One of the first steps in learning how to forgive yourself is to focus on your emotions.
+Concentrating on your emotions is one of the first steps in learning to forgive yourself.
 Before you can move forward, you need to acknowledge and process your emotions.
-Give yourself permission to recognize and accept the feelings that have been triggered in you and welcome them.
+Give yourself permission to acknowledge, accept, and welcome the emotions that have been awakened in you.

 2. Acknowledge the mistake out loud

 - Psychiatric Disorders Treatment, List, Causes, Symptoms & Types

 - What is Cognitive Behavioral Therapy?
 CBT Techniques, Uses & Mental Health Treatment